 - Shiny black body with long legs

-- Red hourglass on underside of abdominal area
+- Red hourglass shape on the belly

 Brown recluse identification

 Some clues for identifying brown recluse spiders include:

 - Golden or dark brown body with long legs

 - Dark violin shape on top of the leg attachment segment